-- 1. Understand that plants need the sun to make their own food, while animals consume plants or other animals as food; recognize that all plants and animals need food to provide energy for activity and raw material for growth and repair. - 2.
-Explain relationships in a given community (e.g., forest, tidepool) based on simple food chains, using common plants and animals and predator-prey relationships. - 3.
-Present ways in which human behavior can have a positive or a negative effect on environments; provide general descriptions and examples of the effects of pollution on humans, plants, animals, and their environments, and ways of preventing or reducing pollution.
+- 1. Explain that plants need the Sun to make their food, while animals eat plants or other animals; recognize that all plants and animals need food to provide energy for activity and raw material for growth and repair. - 2.
+Describe relationships in a given community (e.g., forest, tide pool, desert) based on simple food chains, using common plants and animals and predator-prey relationships. - 3.
+Explain ways in which human behavior can have positive or negative effects on the environment; provide general descriptions and examples of the effects of pollution on humans, plants, animals, and their environments, and of ways of preventing or reducing pollution.